Apply Now

 What kinds of support have you received during your studies?

 I’ve had a lot of one-to-one sessions with tutors, since they check in regularly to make sure I’m up-to-date with all my college work.
-Outside of projects at the University Centre, Newcastle College has its own record label, Push Puzzle, which students can request to go through to release music and get extra support.
 The amount of industry-standard specialist facilities we have on offer at Newcastle College University Centre is amazing considering we’re students, but it’s the one-to-one care each tutor takes with individual students, and the opportunity to request personal meetings with representatives from different areas within the music industry, that really sets the degree course apart.
 It’s honestly hard not to stay focused or motivated to do the best possible work I can on my degree, since the personalised course and individual tuition as standard mean everyone is discussing their own work so much that it’s hard to keep it from our minds, so we’ve always got our eye on the long-term goals.

 What has been the highlight of your time studying at Newcastle College University Centre?